Home » Recipes » Salad Recipes » Sunshine Salad

 Sunshine Salad

-This classic southern recipe is great to make year-round whenever you need a treat that is light and delicious and bursting with color!
-Sunshine Salad is a traditional gelatin salad, or congealed salad, made with a base of lemon jello mixed with crushed pineapple, shredded carrots, and chopped nuts lending it loads of flavor and delightful textures.
+This classic southern recipe is great to make year-round whenever you need a side dish that’s light and delicious and bursting with color!
+Sunshine Salad is a traditional gelatin salad, or congealed salad, made with a base of lemon jello mixed with crushed pineapple, shredded carrots, and chopped nuts that give it loads of flavor and great textures.

 Congealed salads are something that every southern cook of my generation has in his or her repertoire.
 And not just one or two recipes, either.
 I’m talking about dozens.

-Those of you who are from Southern families – when have you ever been to a family reunion where there weren’t at least six different congealed salads offered?
+Those of you from Southern families—when have you ever been to a family reunion where there weren’t at least six different congealed salads offered?
 Or a church homecoming dinner-on-the-grounds.
 You could make a plate of nothing but congealed salads at one of those affairs.

 So, what’s not to like?
 Nothing bad there.